 Hosts and managers may want to know, in real time, how long guests are taking to finish their meals, so they can keep service moving at a reasonable pace.
 If they see a table is lagging but spending a lot, it may be time for a server to upsell them on coffee.
 But if a table’s been seated for a while and they’re not spending much, it may be time for a subtle hint to pay the bill.

-Streamline online orders from takeout and delivery apps like Uber Eats, Grubhub, Delivery.com, DoorDash, and more.
+Your restaurant POS can help you take online ordering directly, or streamline orders from takeout and delivery apps like Uber Eats, Grubhub, DoorDash, and more.